 If that does not help either, uninstall the application using the CC Cleaner tool and reinstall from the Creative Cloud Desktop app.

 Turn off Type Contextual Controls

 Preferences > Advanced Type > Type Contextual Controls.
-This is a new feature that shows you alternate glyphs.
-In CC 2017, this feature proved to be buggy, or at least overly-taxing on the computer system.
+This is a feature that shows you alternate glyphs.
+In CC 2017 and possibly newer, this feature proved to be buggy, or at least overly-taxing on the computer system.
 Try turning these features off.
 I still keep these off, because they are seldom needed.

 Turn off GPU Performance